-- (c) Candidates will be required to upload the CMS project via Canvas to the Prelims Assignments section of the Department of Materials Undergraduate WebLearn site not later than 12 noon on Tuesday of the fifth week of Hilary Full Term.
-Each submission must be accompanied by a declaration indicating that it is the candidate's own work. - (d) Failure of the coursework will normally constitute failure of the Preliminary Examination.
+- (a) All elements of coursework must be submitted to the University approved online assessment platform, accompanied by a declaration indicating that it is the candidate's own work. - (b) Failure of the coursework will normally constitute failure of the Preliminary Examination.
 Materials Coursework cannot normally be retaken.
 Exceptionally a candidate who has failed the coursework may be permitted jointly by the Moderators and the candidate's college to retake the entire academic year."